PlasticSCM/charposition/README.md

 This app is useful to understand how SemanticMerge/Plastic SCM external parsers work.

 While learning how to develop external parsers you probably create a parser by hand.
 Then you need to "count" the chars where declarations (methods, namespaces, classes, includes) start and end.
 This is painful.
 This app helps you in the process.

+## How to use it
+If you run the app without params, it displays a sample file.

+Most likely what you want to do is to ass the file you want to display as argument:

+charposition.exe Program.cs